-It is used to verify whether 3D primitives are geometrically valid according to the international standard ISO 19107:2003.
+It allows us to validate 3D primitives according to the international standard ISO19107.

 The source code of the validator is publicly available.
 The version used online is always the latest commit in master branch.

 Ledoux, Hugo (2019). val3dity: validation of 3D GIS primitives according to the international standards.
 Open Geospatial Data, Software and Standards, 3(1), 2018, pp.1 DOI